 Wendy Robertson, CRNP, joined AltaPointe in 2016 as a psychiatric nurse practitioner.
 Robertson is a graduate of the University of South Alabama where she earned bachelor and master degrees in nursing.
 Robertson completed her undergraduate and graduate nursing clinical rotations with AltaPointe, working in inpatient and outpatient settings.
 Robertson is certified by the American Nurses Credentialing Center.
 Robertson also graduated from Oglethorpe University with a bachelor’s degree in psychology and a master’s degree in community counseling from Georgia State University.

-Suzanne Caglione, LCSW, is a Licensed Certified Social Worker with more than 20 years of experience working in the mental health field.
+Suzanne Caglione, LICSW, is a Licensed Independent Clinical Social Worker with more than 20 years of experience working in the mental health field.
 She earned a bachelor’s degree in psychology from East Stroudsburg University and a master’s degree in social work from Marywood University, both in Pennsylvania.
 Caglione’s specialty is child and adolescent therapy treating individuals diagnosed with attention deficit disorders, anxiety and mood disorders, behavioral disorders, parenting issues, autism spectrum disorders and brief solution-focused therapy.

-John M. Conrad, LCSW, is a Licensed Certified Social Worker and a Substance Abuse Professional with more than 25 years of experience as a psychotherapist.
+John M. Conrad, LICSW, is a Licensed Independent Clinical Social Worker and a Substance Abuse Professional with more than 25 years of experience as a psychotherapist.
 He earned his undergraduate degrees in psychology and behavioral science from Athens State College and his master’s degree in Clinical Social Work from the University of Southern Mississippi in Hattiesburg.

 Conrad has extensive experience in marital and family systems, addictive disorders and general psychiatric disorders.
 He is trained in cognitive behavioral therapy, family systems theory and addictive medicine.
-Conrad is the coordinator for Bayview Professional Associates Employee Assistance Program (EAP).
+Conrad is the Assistant Director for Bayview Professional Associates.
 He has extensive experience in the areas of program development, supervision and direct client services.

-Angie Cook, LCSW, MPH, is a licensed clinical social worker with more than 30 years of experience in the evaluation and treatment of emotional and mental disorders.
+Angie Cook, LICSW, MPH, is a Licensed Independent Clinical Social Worker with more than 30 years of experience in the evaluation and treatment of emotional and mental disorders.
 She earned bachelor’s and master’s degree in social work from the University of Alabama, Tuscaloosa, and a master’s in public health from the University of Alabama-Birmingham.
-Cook uses a variety of evidence-based approaches to address issues ranging from anxiety, depression, and feeling overwhelmed with life, to PTSD, bipolar disorder and schizophrenia.
+Cook uses a variety of evidence-based approaches to address issues ranging from anxiety, depression and feeling overwhelmed with life, to PTSD, bipolar disorder and schizophrenia.
 She has worked with all ages and particularly enjoys working with adults whose problems are complicated by medical disabilities.
 She is known by her patients for straightforward talk, a kind demeanor, soft voice and upbeat attitude.